jwhiting/claude-code-slash-commands/commands/session-03-plan.md

   why testing doesn't apply.
 - Strike a balance between under-testing and over-testing.
 Validate the core functionality and key use cases that ensure the specification requirements are met, but don't test every little permutation.
-Consider when a test case is a minor, adding only diminishing returns, and only add it if it's sufficiently short and simple in that case.
-- Avoid mocks.
-This is because you are an LLM that has a tendency to hallucinate when creating mocks, and tests against hallucinated mocks are worse than no tests at all.
-We prefer integration tests over mocks.
-  If you think mocks are the best testing strategy, raise this to me and we will carefully design the strategy together.

 There are critical steps that must be added to each phase.
-The exact steps depend on whether the phase includes test writing:
+The exact steps depend on whether the phase is Test-Bound or Test-Exempt:

 Initial task for EVERY phase: (include literally, do not compress this)